Adslot/node-migrations/README.md

 {
   "name": "my-project",
   "scripts": {
-    "migrate": "node migrant.js"
+    "migrate": "node migrations.js"
   }
 }
 ```

 and then you be able to do `npm run migrate`.
-Another option is to add shebang to the *migrant* executable and run it in a manual way.
+Another option is to add shebang
+to the *migrations* executable and run it in a manual way.

 ## Cli interface

 ```
-  Usage: migrant.js [options]
+  Usage: migrations.js [options]

   Options: